Pre-Medical Sciences < University of Montana

 Health care continues to be one of the most rapidly expanding areas of our society.
-Careers in the health professions have expanded, both in numbers and in the variety of opportunities.
+Careers in the health professions have expanded both in numbers and in the variety of opportunities.
 The rewards of a career in health care include excellent salaries, stability of employment, geographic mobility, and the opportunity to help other people.
-The Pre-Medical Sciences Program is an advising program that helps students become well-informed, well-prepared applicants to programs in allopathic medicine, osteopathic medicine, chiropractic medicine, dentistry, naturopathic medicine, optometry, physician assistant studies, podiatry and veterinary medicine.
+The Pre-Medical Sciences Program is an inclusive, non-judgmental advising program that helps students become well-informed, well-prepared applicants to programs in allopathic medicine, osteopathic medicine, chiropractic medicine, dentistry, naturopathic medicine, optometry, physician assistant studies, podiatry, and veterinary medicine.

-The minimal requirements for professional school should be completed by the end of the third year of study or prior to taking the admission test required by professional schools.
+The minimal requirements for professional school should be completed prior to graduation and prior to taking the admission test required by professional schools.
 Since specific subject requirements vary among institutions, students should discuss their academic plans with their Pre-Medical Sciences advisor.

 Admission to a professional school is very competitive.
-Students must maintain a high grade-point average in college if they expect to be admitted.
+Students must maintain a high grade-point average in college if they expect to be admitted, even though many schools are changing to a more holistic approach to admissions.
 All required courses must be taken for letter grades.
 In addition, the applicant must score well on the appropriate professional admissions test.
-These tests are designed to measure basic academic ability in the natural sciences, reading ability and problem solving skills.
-These examinations are usually taken during the third year of study.
+These tests are designed to measure basic academic ability in the natural sciences, reading ability, and problem solving skills.

 High School Preparation